sebschu/adaptation/experiments/2_comprehension/Readme.md

 ## Predictions

-We predict that the difference in AUC between the might ratings and the probably ratings will be significantly higher in the might-biased condition than in the probably-based condition.

 Based on participants' ratings, we compute the expected value of the distribution of the likelhood of the event happening after hearing an uncertainty expressions, i.e., E[P(event happening) | uncertainty expression].

 We predict that